-Video conferencing refers to conducting a video conference or video teleconference in which two or more sets of hardware and software interact while simultaneously transmitting and receiving video and audio signals from two or more geographic locations.
+Video conferencing refers to conducting a video conference or video teleconference in which two or more persons interact for a meeting or for any other official transactions from two or more geographic locations.
 Video conferencing may also involve sharing documents, various presentation materials, whiteboards, flip charts and similar group presentation visual aids.
-A telepresence system is most often used at the corporate or enterprise level and represents high-end video conferencing systems.
 Video conferencing is differentiated from video phone calls, which serve individuals as opposed to a conference.
 Video conferencing is also known as online video conferencing and PC video conferencing.